AlexProCode/CSGOPolygon-autobetbot/README.md

 # CSGOPolygon-autobetbot
 ### CSGOPolygon.com betBOT.
 About 30% profit per Day - depending on the method.
-I recommend Inteligence!
 Last update: 04/01/2017